#HowIBuy – Stuart Edwards, VP Global Communications, Sungard Availability Services

 It inevitably varies, and there’s no single route.
 I do often say that “I tend to get bored easily” which helps as it drives the need for new ideas and new ways to consider what are often very old problems.
 I don’t spend a lot of time on the guff and fluff of the soothsayers in the analyst world when it comes to marketing thinking.
 You have to see examples as models that are realistic and achievable without rebuilding your entire GTM each year.
 I find that much of what the analysts push can be too focused on them wishing to identify trends and doesn’t always translate to the realities of our world.
 Some ideas can be valuable, but I apply a healthy dose of skepticism, perhaps that’s related to my being British?!

 We start with the problem or the opportunity.
 We will be trying to get a certain message out to a certain market, and so we first look to understand what is happening around that message in the market.
 Some concepts are very much “in the tornado” to borrow Geoffrey Moore’s phrase and we will sometimes look to ride on those phrases.
-For example as IT moves from “cloud” to “hybrid” to “Digital Transformation” or whatever the phrase of the moment is.
+For example, as IT moves from “cloud” to “hybrid” to “Digital Transformation” or whatever the phrase of the moment is.

-We are also very cognisant of the competition for attention and not just the competitors in our space – everyone wants to talk to the CIO – and we ask very hard questions of ourselves and our suppliers.
+We are also very cognizant of the competition for attention and not just the competitors in our space – everyone wants to talk to the CIO – and we ask very hard questions of ourselves and our suppliers.
 How would we want to receive information if we were in the CIO’s position?
 Who is the CIO trying to win influence with by using our services?
 When we ask our suppliers to think hard about these questions the conversation often leads down interesting paths, and to novel solutions being developed.
 As a recent example, a conversation of this manner led to an exploration of how we could use intent data in a certain part of our process to better drive alignment of our proposition to the target needs.

 I will take briefings from agencies if I think that there’s a chance that they will push boundaries and explore new ideas…I always live in hope!
 Sadly at best 9 out of 10 of the pitches are generic and stay at the level of regurgitated existing theory and not anything new or challenging.
-I don’t believe in setting them up to fail and I will give them all the details of what we are wrestling with in our current process.
+I don’t believe in setting them up to fail and I will give them all the details of what we are wrestling within our current process.

 Tell us a bit about the internal dynamics of your team.
 How do initiatives move from an idea to something that you’re working on?